-The Children's Guild, Inc., Baltimore Campus Competes in the Maryland Stock Market Game - Mr. Cornell Dews, an educator at The Children's Guild Baltimore Campus,
+The Children's Guild, Inc., Baltimore Campus Competes in the Maryland Stock Market Game - Mr. Cornell Dews, an educator

+Mr. Dews and his students schools competing in the online Maryland Stock Market Game.
 At one point in the competition, the team even finished in fourth place!
 Not only did this competition allow the students to compete against their own age group, it also gave Mr.